Mercedes GLE SUV - Interior & comfort

 Mercedes GLE dashboard

-The GLE's dashboard is strongly influenced by that of the Mercedes S-Class, which we rate as having among the most impressive interiors you can buy today.
+The GLE's dashboard is strongly influenced by that of the previous Mercedes S-Class, which we still rate as having among the most impressive interiors you can buy today.
 It has a look of its own, though, with rectangular air vents in place of the saloon's round items, but still with a high quality gloss metal finish.
 Only at the GLE 53's £80,000 price point does some of the trim quality around the air vents start to look below par.
+The GLE 63 S costs an additional £40,000.

 As with many of the brand's latest models, the GLE incorporates the brand's latest dual-screen setup that combines instrumentation and infotainment in a glossy display panel that stretches from in front of the driver to the top of the centre stack.
-In fact, it's comprised of two separate 12.3-inch screens, but the presentation is virtually seamless and it appears that a single, ultra-wide display spans the dashboard.
+In fact, it comprises two separate 12.3-inch screens, but the presentation is virtually seamless and it appears that a single, ultra-wide display spans the dashboard.

 The latest MBUX infotainment system is standard on all models, and we reckon it's among the most intuitive systems on offer today, with sharp graphics and fast responses.
 You navigate it via a central controller that incorporates a touch-pad that provides haptic feedback when a command is issued.
 It can recognise handwriting, too, enabling you to enter addresses and names one character at a time.